mivp/VizNotes/3DVis-and-VR-Workshop-2019.md

 The easiest way to generate VR headset content is to film using a 360 camera, if you have access to one of these you can create realistic visualisations in 3D and VR of any real location.
 Of course there is no interactive control of the path, it's a passive experience with some interaction giving control of the viewpoint direction only.

-But, if we want to plot abstract / non-video data that can be interacted with in more dimensions, to walk through, for example - then we need to create a 3D visualisation first...
+But, if we want to view data that can be interacted with in more dimensions, to walk through, for example - then we need to create a 3D visualisation first...

 #### How to render a 3D scene: Turning a dataset into a 3D object